josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 pip-audit  --requirement requirements.txt
 ```

-More details on the [README.md](../README.md) and [DEVELOPER.md](../DEVELOPER.md) files.
+You will find more details on the [README.md](../README.md) and [DEVELOPER.md](../DEVELOPER.md) files.

 Let's move on with the code.

-### Supporting code to interact with Kismet using Python
+### Interacting with Kismet using Python

-At first write a generic http client I can use to query or send commands to Kismet, that is the KismetWorker class:
+At first write a generic http client I can use to query or send commands to Kismet, that is the _KismetWorker_ class:

 ```python
 import json